 Are you the type of saver who’s prone to impulse shopping?
 If so, you’ll need to buckle down and resist temptation to stay on course to save for your dream car.
 It’ll be worth it!

-Make saving a little easier by opening a savings or investment t account to hold your vehicle fund.
+Make saving a little easier by opening a savings or investment account to hold your vehicle fund.
 Consider a low-risk SteadyIncome portfolio from MoneyLion, and you may even get that car a little sooner!
-When you tuck away your funds, you’re less to spend it before you’re ready to buy what you really want.
+It’s a a fully managed portfolio, where MoneyLion invests for you to help your money grow.
+Soon you can even set up Auto Invest to tuck away money every week or month automatically.
+When you consistently set aside your funds, you’re less to spend it before you’re ready to buy what you really want.
 Vroom vroom.

 Raise Your Credit Score